 Many badges require at least a full day’s instruction to maintain the integrity, challenge and full exploration of the subject matter.
 In general, even when prerequisites are met in advance, a Scout should not be able to earn more than two merit badges in a single day group event.
 Additionally, class size should be limited to a maximum of eight Scouts per Merit Badge Counselor, preferably less when the Merit Badge Counselor determines a significant need for individualized instruction.

 The Council Executive Board has directed the Council Advancement Committee and Council Staff, including District Executives, to work with units wanting to conduct Merit Badge Days with budget preparation and assistance in the approval process.
-Further, as is our policy for fee based events that involve multiple units, participant registration and collection of fees for Merit Badge Day events will be coordinated the by Orange County Council as a service to the host unit.
+Registration will be handled by the Sponsoring Unit.

-6. In accordance with Scouting America Guide To Advancement, section 7.0.4.10 (see footnote): As a Scouting America Best Practice, Merit badge instructional events or other events conducted to serve more than one unit, should not be used as a fundraising activity.
+6. In accordance with Scouting America’s Guide To Advancement, section 7.0.4.10 (see footnote): As a Scouting America Best Practice, Merit badge instructional events or other events conducted to serve more than one unit, should not be used as a fundraising activity.
 Fees charged to participants should be limited to recovering the costs related to presenting the opportunity and not budgeted for profit or fundraising.

 There are other policies outlined in the Guide to Advancement that may also apply to these events.
 Our Council Executive Board wishes to help units ease the transition to closer compliance with these national guidelines and has directed the Staff and Council and District leadership to work with units in making the transition as smooth as possible.
 The Council will review the requirements for conducting Merit Badge Days with those units that have historically conducted them and widely disseminate this information through electronic media and Round Tables.
 Council staff will make available to Districts and units instruction on approval and registration forms to be used for Merit Badge Days conducted on or after June 1, 2015.
 Council leadership will reach out to those units that have been historically involved with conducting these events to assist with ideas to reduce negative program impact on their units caused by this new direction.